Arizona Cardinals unveil new uniforms ahead of 2023 season

 The whites have a “modern flair,” with red numbers and names on the back.
 Additionally, the white helmets will have a larger Cardinal depicted with new shadows surrounding it.

-The blacks compliment the the alternate helmets released last season with all black jerseys and red numbers and names.
+The blacks complement the alternate helmets released last season with all black jerseys and red numbers and names.

 The wait is over Cardinals fans!